 Development

 When developing osctl, osctld or other components, it is necessary to have a fast way to change the code and see the results.
-The standard deployment process forces you to build all gems, even those without changes, push the gems to rubygems repository, then build the OS, boot it and finally test the program.
-Rinse and repeat.
+The standard deployment process still requires rebuilding the OS, booting it and testing the changed program.
+For development, the daemon and tools can be run directly from the source tree without rebuilding the OS after every change.

-To make the process faster, there is a way to mount the source codes into the OS running within VM.
-All components have a default.nix file, which makes it possible to use nix-shell to automatically setup the environment in which you can test the changed code immediately.
+To do that, mount the source tree into the OS running within a VM.
+The repository flake exports development shells for the individual components, which makes it possible to use nix develop to automatically set up the environment in which you can test the changed code immediately.

 Configuration

-To make the source codes available in the VM, you have to configure qemu to share those directories and then mount them within the VM.
-For nix-shell to work, you also need to mount nixpkgs from the host.
+To make the source tree available in the VM, you have to configure qemu to share those directories and then mount them within the VM.
+For nix develop to work, you also need to mount the vpsAdminOS repository from the host.
 Change your os/configs/local.nix to include os/configs/devel.nix:

 { config, pkgs, lib, ... }: